Skip to content

 One X, Y, and Z axis zero point Can machine away initial Z axis zero point

-Jig & fixture friendly
+Jig and fixture friendly

-Engraving & Inlay friendly
+Engraving and Inlay friendly

 Z Axis Zero Point: Bottom